renthuman

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, with the parameter 'task_id' described as 'Task UUID'.
-The description does not add additional semantics beyond what the schema provides, so baseline 3 is appropriate.
+Schema coverage is 100% with 'task_id' described as 'Task UUID', which is sufficient.
+The description does not add extra semantic meaning to the parameter, earning baseline score.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.